Kevin Spacey sexual misconduct allegations: Legal issues

-Jeffrey Epstein and Ghislaine Maxwell association
+Jeffrey Epstein association

-Spacey had a connection to sex offenders Jeffrey Epstein and Ghislaine Maxwell in 2002, being pictured with Maxwell in the throne room at Buckingham Palace after they were allegedly invited there by disgraced Epstein associate Prince Andrew, Former Duke of York.
-He claimed he had not met them before they flew to London with US President Bill Clinton on Epstein’s private jet, the Lolita Express, after a humanitarian event in Africa with young girls.
+Spacey was pictured with Ghislaine Maxwell in 2002 in the throne room at Buckingham Palace after they were allegedly invited there by Andrew Mountbatten-Windsor.
+He claimed he had not met her or Jeffrey Epstein before they flew to London with US President Bill Clinton on Epstein's private jet, the Lolita Express, after a humanitarian event in Africa with young women.
+This flight had greatly increased the media attention of Epstein, who prior to this was little-known.
+Spacey denied having a friendship with Epstein or Maxwell or even meeting with either of them after the "eight day African humanitarian trip".

-Spacey denied having a friendship with Epstein or Maxwell, stating: “I didn’t know him.
-I have never spent any time with him.
-I was with the Clinton Foundation people, that’s who I was with.
-This Maxwell woman, she was one of many people to sit down next to me in that throne room.
-I have no relationship with her.
-I had no relationship with him.
-I mean he’s not my friend.
-I am not a confidant.
-I’ve never spent time with him.”
-Spacey confirmed that there were “young girls” on board the plane but claimed he never visited Epstein’s private island Little Saint James, stating: “I never went to Jeffrey Epstein’s island.
-I did not know him and I never saw him or her after that morning at Buckingham Palace.
-He didn’t even come to Buckingham Palace, she was only there.”

-Spacey was among the elites named in previously sealed court documents related to Epstein that were released in January 2025.
-In July 2025, Spacey called for the Epstein files to be made public, saying “Release the Epstein files.
+In July 2025, Spacey called for the Epstein files to be made public, saying "Release the Epstein files.
 All of them.
-For those of us with nothing to fear, the truth can’t come soon enough."
+For those of us with nothing to fear, the truth can't come soon enough."
+In December that year, The Guardian stated that there was no information to suggest that Spacey was involved with, or even aware of, Epstein's crimes.